"The Black Church," a brief history

 In the 1990 C. Eric Lincoln book The Black Church in the African American Experience with Lawrence H. Mamiya.
 They described the, "seven major historic black denominations: the African Methodist Episcopal (AME) Church; the African Methodist Episcopal Zion (AMEZ) Church; the Christian Methodist Episcopal (CME) Church; the National Baptist Convention, USA., Incorporated (NBC); the National Baptist Convention of America, Unincorporated (NBCA); the Progressive National Baptist Convention (PNBC); and the Church of God in Christ (COGIC)," as comprising "The Black Church."

 In the Twenty-first century, the Convention movement of the African American Baptist Church has undergone several changes, the individual organizations remain important to African American religious life.
+The Black Church is also at a crossroads dude to 'WhiteFlight," gentrification and systemic capitalism.
 The Black Church has historically been a source of hope and strength for the African American community.

 The Center for African American Ministries and Black Church Studies